piotrmurach/tty-progressbar/README.md

 ### 6.5 finish

 In order to finish all progress bars call `finish`.
-This will finish the top level progress bar, if it exists, all any registered progress bars still in progress.
+This will finish the top level progress bar, if it exists, and any registered progress bar still in progress.

 ```ruby
 multibar.finish